 A portion of all my commercial screen printing profits funds these missions.

 During the 2nd year of Covid I created an outdoor art space I call GalleRy as it's literally in the alley leading to the studio.
 It's not super fancy, but it's open year round.
-Two new exhibits March 2023.
+New exhibit Summer 2023.

 Social Justice for Youth